Analysis of randomized CholeskyQR for sparse matrices: Some theoretical results from the literature

-Typical $(\epsilon,p,n)$ oblivious $l_{2}$-subspace embeddings include both dense and sparse cases, which correspond to different sketching methods.
-The Gaussian Sketch corresponds to dense cases.
-The sketching matrix of the Gaussian Sketch is defined as $\Omega=\frac{1}{s}G$, where $G \in \mathbb{R}^{s\times m}$ is a Gaussian matrix.
+There are several different methods of matrix sketching, including the Gaussian sketch, the CountSketch and SRHT, \textit{etc}.
+For more about matrix sketching, readers can refer to \cite{rgs, pmlr, Fast, Estimating, pylspack} and their references.
+Among all the methods of matrix sketching, the Gaussian sketch is the most common one.
+The sketching matrix of the Gaussian sketch is defined as $\Omega=\frac{1}{s}G$, where $G \in \mathbb{R}^{s\times m}$ is a Gaussian matrix.
 The sketching size $s$ \cite{4031351} satisfies

 Here, $z$ is a positive constant.
-In the real applications, we can take $s=yn$ for the Gaussian sketch, where $y \ge 1$.
+In many real cases, we can take $s=yn$ for the Gaussian sketch, where $y \ge 1$.
+In this work, we focus on randomized CholeskyQR-type algorithms with the Gaussian sketch.

-Regarding $(\epsilon,p,n)$ oblivious $l_{2}$-subspace embeddings for sparse cases, researchers often use the CountSketch \cite{Low}.
-If $\Omega \in \mathbb{R}^{s\times m}$ is a sketching matrix for a CountSketch, then, according to \cite{frequent, tool}, $s$ needs to satisfy

-Similar to \cite{Householder, LHC}, we can use the multi-sketching technique with a Gaussian sketch after a CountSketch.
-Such a method has many advantages.
-It has not only low computational and storage costs, but also a smaller size of the problem after the preconditioning step, see the comparison between \eqref{eq:e1} and \eqref{eq:e2}.
-This type of multi-sketching incorporates the advantages of both the CountSketch and the Gaussian sketch.
-Since the CountSketch requires a large sketching size to guarantee $\epsilon$-subspace embedding, such a type of multi-sketching is applicable to $X \in \mathbb{R}^{m\times n}$ if $m \ge n^{2}$ according to \eqref{eq:e2}.
-With \eqref{eq:e1}, if $m$ and $n$ are relatively close, a single Gaussian sketching is a better option.